-Thus, a person causing movement of goods had to be equipped with various documents like invoice, challan, road permits, way bill, and so on which needed to be produced at the check-post of most states for inspection.
+Thus, a person causing the movement of goods had to be equipped with various documents like invoices, challan, road permits, e-way bills, etc., which needed to be produced at the check-post of most states for inspection.
 Apart from these, certain states had mandated the transporter of goods to obtain the transit pass or declaration form.
 However, with the evolution of technology, there were significant efforts by various states to digitalize the processes involved in the movement of goods - such as e-Sugam in Karnataka and Form 402 in Gujarat, which are prevalent way bill rules.
 However, the paperwork and cross-checks still remained in place, which was one of the main reasons why a system based on technology was explored, which could serve the purpose of the whole nation.
 And thus, e-way bill rules under GST came into existence.

 As per the GST way bill rules, the transporter or the person in charge of a conveyance should carry the following documents: